 Stranger Things caught my attention for a variety of reasons.
-Not only did it appear to be a major throwback/love letter to classic 80s horror but it had one hell of a soundtrack to go along with it.
-Trailers can of course be misleading but on the surface alone this show seemed to have just about every element required to be something that I would love.
+Not only did it appear to be a major throwback/love letter to classic 80s horror.
+It had one hell of a soundtrack to go along with it.
+Trailers can of course be misleading.
+Still, on the surface alone this show seemed to have just about every element required to be something that I would love.

 On 6 November 1983 in Hawkins, Indiana, 12-year-old Will Byers vanishes mysteriously.
-Will’s mother, Joyce (Winona Ryder), becomes frantic and tries to find Will while Police Chief Jim Hopper begins investigating, and so do Will’s friends: Dustin, Mike, and Lucas.
+Will’s mother, Joyce (Winona Ryder), becomes frantic and tries to find Will.
+Meanwhile, Police Chief Jim Hopper begins investigating, and so do Will’s friends: Dustin, Mike, and Lucas.
 The very next day a psychokinetic girl is found by the group, knowing the whereabouts of Will.
-As they uncover the truth, a sinister government agency tries to cover it up, but a more insidious force is lurking as well.
+As they uncover the truth, a sinister government agency tries to cover it up.
+All the while, a more insidious force is lurking as well.

-The first season of Stranger Things comes in at a relatively short 8 episodes but don’t be fooled, that’s barely enough time to fit in everything that happens.
-To explain it all would be long and difficult as well as being completely unnecessary, go watch this show.
+The first season of Stranger Things comes in at a relatively short 8 episodes.
+However, that’s barely enough time to fit in everything that happens.
+To explain it all would be long and difficult.
+In fact, it’s completely unnecessary, go watch this show.

-I’ll just get right into my thoughts on Stranger Things and while I do hate to be predictable, I have to say that this show is definitely one of the best I’ve seen in recent memory.
+I’ll just get right into my thoughts on Stranger Things.
+While I do hate to be predictable, I have to say that this show is definitely one of the best I’ve seen in recent memory.

-Other than the soundtrack, my favourite thing about Stranger Things is how effortlessly it manages to pay homage to so many things while still managing to stand on its own.
-From E.T. to Silent Hill, nothing feels forced or like it’s simply paying homage to ride on the coat tails of what’s been done before.
-Quite remarkably, everything somehow fits and what you’re left with is a nostalgic classic.
+Other than the soundtrack.
+My favourite thing about Stranger Things is how effortlessly it manages to pay homage to so many things. while still managing to stand on its own.
+From E.T. to Silent Hill, nothing feels forced.
+Like it’s simply paying homage to ride on the coat tails of what’s been done before.
+Quite remarkably, everything somehow fits and what you’re left with is a nostalgia-filled classic.